 There are also two other classes: class D addresses and class E addresses, however, neither of these two address classes were normally used.
 Class D address is used for Multicasting and Class E is an experimental address and reserved for future use.
 For humans, the easiest way to distinguish between different address classes is to use the first decimal number in the IP address.
 The figure below all aspects of IP classes.

 Classful networks use the classful subnet mask according to the leading bits in the first block of the IP address.
 Following is the detail of first three classes:-

 Class A (0.0.0.0 to 127.255.255.255)

 The default subnet mask for this class is 255.0.0.0 or /8.
-This class is used to support extremely large network with more than 16 million hosts.
-High order bit of Class A addresses must be zero, so a zero creating total 128 possible class A network.
+This class is support extremely large network with more than 16 million hosts.
+High order bit of Class A addresses should zero, so a zero creating total 128 possible class A network.

 The default subnet mask for this class is 255.255.0.0 or /16.
 This class supports the large networks up to 65,000 host addresses.
 The high-order bits for this class is 10 in the first octet and the remaining bits of the first 2 octets create over 16,000 networks.